Compare base fares from $1.50 • Per-mile rates from $1.30 • Updated 2026

 The Uber price per mile in Los Angeles is $1.35/mile for UberX, with a base fare of $1.65 and a per-minute charge of $0.26/min.
 Lyft's per-mile rate in Los Angeles is $1.30/mile with a base fare of $1.50.

 Lyft charges less per mile in Los Angeles — ideal for longer trips where the per-mile rate dominates the fare.
-Always compare both apps before booking, since surge pricing can reverse which service is cheaper at any given moment.
+Because surge hits the two apps differently minute to minute, comparing both right before booking is the only reliable way to get the lower fare.
 For a full national comparison, see our Uber price per mile guide.

 Late morning between 10 AM and noon on weekdays, after the brutal 7-9 AM commute subsides and before lunch.